Symmetric preparation of systems: Proof of Theorem in the analytic case

-It remains to prove uniqueness in the case $ U(t,x) $ is symmetric and positive definite.
-Since $ m $ already is determined by~\eqref{3.2}, we only need to prove that there is a unique symmetric solution $ u(t,x) $ to equation~\eqref{ansymsol}.
-In that case, we obtain from Lemma~\ref{symlemma} a unique analytic antisymmetric $ B(t,x)$ that solves
+It remains to prove uniqueness in the case $ U(t,x) $ is positive definite near $ (0,0) $, which we obtain when $U(0,0) =(F_1(0,0)/m!)^{1/2} > 0 $.
+Since $ \bm $ already is determined, we shall prove that there is only one symmetric solution $ \bu(t,x) $ to equation~\eqref{ansymsol}.
+If $\im u^* = 0$ then we obtain from Lemma~\ref{symlemma} a unique analytic antisymmetric $ B(t,x)$ that solves

 for the analytic $ A(t,x)$ in \eqref{ansymsol}.
 Thus the unique analytic symmetric solution is given by

 We find that $ d \Cal F $ is bijective which gives that $ \Cal F $ is a analytic bijection near $ (0,0) $ in the analytic symmetric case.